mbanani/adviser_networks/README.md

 - [ ] Move logging inside of metrics
 - [ ] Add `with torch.no_grad():` to prevent gradient calculation for evaluation
 - [ ] Fix error with `loss_weights`
+- [ ] Move to tensorboardX to avoid internal dependancy on tensorflow

 ### Results